Novo Holdings

 Seed Round in 2024

-Booster Therapeutics is a biotechnology company focused on developing innovative medicines aimed at addressing diseases associated with aging.
-The company specializes in regulating cellular homeostasis, a process essential for maintaining balance within cells.
-By targeting the cellular systems responsible for this regulation, Booster Therapeutics aims to eliminate toxic accumulations that can lead to various aging-related conditions.
-Through its research and development efforts, the company seeks to provide effective treatments that can prevent and manage these diseases, enhancing overall health and longevity.
+Booster Therapeutics is a biotechnology company focused on developing innovative medicines aimed at addressing aging-related diseases.
+The company specializes in regulating cellular homeostasis, which involves restoring balance within cells to eliminate toxic accumulations.
+By targeting the cellular systems responsible for maintaining cellular health, Booster Therapeutics aims to create drug modalities that can prevent and treat various diseases associated with aging.

 Asgard Therapeutics